svhawkins/B-Minor-Compiler/README.txt

 output could be saved somewhere (attempts were done with a pipe, but no avail/debugging I did not want to go through)

+type also has an additional function: type_subtype_leaf_assign(struct type* t, struct type* subtype) which assigns a subtype to the LEAF of the type tree with t as the root of it.

 ***
 any problems/difficulties: